 Nausea is the feeling that you’re going to vomit.

-- is sick – for example, if she has gastro
+- are sick – for example, if they have gastro or food poisoning

 Symptoms of nausea

 Older children and teenagers will probably tell you that they feel sick or feel like they’re going to vomit.

 Younger children might not be able to tell you that they feel like vomiting, but might look pale and unwell.
 They also might not want to eat.

 Sometimes nausea happens by itself, and sometimes your child might actually vomit.

 Does your child need to see a doctor about nausea?